siddoshi93/InsightAgent/hypervisor/README.md

-# InsightAgent: proc
+# InsightAgent: hypervisor
-Agent Type: proc
+Agent Type: hypervisor

-Platform: Linux
+Platform: VMkernel

-InsightFinder agent can be used to monitor system performance metrics on bare metal machines or virtual machines.
+InsightFinder agent can be used to monitor system performance metrics of hypervisor hosts.

 ##### Instructions to register a project in Insightfinder.com
 - Go to the link https://insightfinder.com/